ajbanjara/Wireshark/ColoringRules.md

 To use one of the coloring rules files listed here, download it to your local machine, select **View→Coloring Rules** in Wireshark, and click the **Import…** button.

 If you'd like to add an entry to this page you can export a rule set by clicking on the **Export…** button in the Coloring Rules dialog.
 (It helps if you save the file with a ".txt" extension.)
-To upload the exported file, click on the **AttachFile** link on the left.
+To upload the exported file, drag and drop the file in the edit pane.
 If you wish to include a screen shot, please create a separate page for your filter and put the screen shot and filter on that page.
-A [WikiSandBox](/WikiSandBox) is available if you want to practice attaching files.

 # Sample Coloring Rules